Click the image to take our pledge to move Connecticut to 100% clean energy by 2050 or sooner!

 Connecticut recently purchased over 250 megawatts of renewable energy from the following sources:

-Offshore wind: Connecticut purchased 200 MW from Deepwater Wind's Revolution Wind project, a 25-turbine wind farm to be built in federal water near Martha’s Vineyard.
+Offshore wind: In 2018, Connecticut purchased 200 MW from Deepwater Wind's Revolution Wind project, a 25-turbine wind farm to be built in federal water near Martha’s Vineyard.
 Construction of the wind farm is slated to begin in 2021 and power is to be delivered by 2023.
 This project alone will power approximately 100,000 homes.
+In 2019, Connecticut issued a procurement for up to 2,000 MW of offshore wind energy from a new wind farm to be built in the waters off our coast.

 Fuel cells: Connecticut purchased fuel cell energy from Doosan Fuel Cell and FuelCell Energy to power projects in Colchester, Derby, Hartford, and New Britain.